Blobbackup/Blobbackup/website/source/_support/how-to-exclude-external-storage.md

 ![](/assets/images/mac-stop-backup.png)

 That same button will turn into the Backup Now button.
-Click that to restart you backup.
+Click that to restart your backup.

 ![](/assets/images/mac-start-backup.png)